natgo/wt-wiki-scraper/wikitext-transpiled/ground/Wiesel%201A4.md

 * Excellent acceleration and mobility
 * Good anti-air capability
 * Low profile, can hide in small areas
-* Its 20 mm has a high rate of fire
+* High rate of fire on the Rh202 20mm
-* Access to 3rd generation thermals, night vision and a laser rangefinder
+* Access to 3rd generation thermals, the DM63 APDS belt and a laser rangefinder
+* Can scout enemy targets
+* Effective firepower against lighter enemy targets *High utility

 '''Cons:'''

-* Almost no armour
+* Paper-thin armour
-* Can't penetrate tanks reliably
+* Lacks consistent anti-tank abilities against contemporary enemies
 * Low post-penetration damage
-* Turret can't rotate a full 360°
+* Non-360° turret
-* Its gun heats up quite quickly
+* Gun overheats relatively quickly
-* Poor gun elevation compared to other SPAA
+* Poor gun elevation compared to other SPAAs
-* The rounds don't have a lot of range, maximum effectiveness is around 1,500 - 2,000 meters

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->